itsmiguelrojas/michaelis-menten/README.md

 ## Shiny application

 I have created a [Shiny app](https://github.com/itsmiguelrojas/michaelis-menten/tree/main/app) that opens in web browser.
-I made a `.bat` file and tested it on Windows only (the same should work for Linux via shell script `.sh` file).
+I made a `.bat` file and tested it on Windows only (the same should work for Linux via shell script `.sh` file if I could create the file).

 To open this app, follow these instructions: